commercionetwork/commercio-consortium/testnet/11k/becoming-validator.md

 ```
 In this case the 24 words are not provided because they have already been configured in the **Ledger** initialization

+You can ask other token from faucet for this wallet.

 When you're ready you can delegate your token to the validator using this command:

 ```bash